Photo Gallery: Spa-Like Bathrooms

 Quiet artwork and a blue Fortuny light transform a principal bath into an elegant retreat.
 A deep ledge circling the panelled tub keeps essentials at hand.
 Towels and toiletries are tucked away in symmetrical floor-to-ceiling storage cabinets.
 Panelling and glass-front built-ins create a clean, custom look that exudes luxury.

-Interior designer Nancy Boultbee chose to paint this peaceful space a moody charcoal colour to keep the focus on the view.
+A departure from the white walls found in the rest of the condo, interior designer Nancy Boultbee chose to paint this peaceful space a moody charcoal colour.
+The sleek soaker tub and chic accessories keep the focus on the view.

 This white-on-white bathroom boasts a stunning skylight that floods the glass shower with light.
 A small raw-wood stool keeps shower essentials at hand.